Join Us On Facebook! | CONTACT | BABY BLOG | HOME |

 by: Hawkins

 During the first week of life, the number of days old a newborn is that is how many wet diapers they should have.
-First day of life, one wet diaper.
-Second day, 2 wet diapers.
-They of course can have more than that, but they need to make that minimum.
+The first day of life, one wet diaper.
+The second day, 2 wet diapers.
+They, of course, can have more than that, but they need to make that minimum.
 After the newborn is a week old they should have 6-8 wet diapers a day.
 Again, they can have more than that but they need to make that minimum.
 If not, follow up with your PCM.

 by: Anonymous